mm21/trilium-alchemy/doc/dev/design/index.md

 ## Entities

-{obj}`Entity` is the base class representing notes, attributes, and branches.
+{obj}`BaseEntity` is the base class representing notes, attributes, and branches.
 It essentially maps to a record in Trilium's database.

 ```{uml} entity.plantuml
 ```